aaguilera/dotfiles/README.md

 **WARNING:** Always review the configuration files and customize them to fit your needs.

-Clone this repo in your $HOME/.dotfiles directory
+Clone this repo in your `$HOME/.dotfiles` directory:

     git clone https://github.com/aaguilera/dotfiles.git ~/.dotfiles